DevOpsPlayground/chaos-engineering/steps/step01/README.md

     1. In the `Resource IDs` field, either scroll or search in the dropdown using the instance id we noted earlier.
     1. Ensure that the field `Selection mode` contains the value `All`.
     1. Click on the `Save` button.
-1. Scroll down and ensure that the `Create a new role for the experiment template` option is ticked.
+1. Scroll down and ensure that the `Use an existing IAM role` option is ticked, and choose the IAM role created in the init step (:exclamation: The role name should start with the `panda_name` value).
 1. Click on the `Create an experiment template` button, and in the warning field, enter `create` and then click the `Create an experiment template` button.

 With this done, we should be able to see the experiment we just created in the `Experiment templates` page in the AWS console at https://eu-west-2.console.aws.amazon.com/fis/home?region=eu-west-2#ExperimentTemplates, looking something like: